appdotnet/api-spec/content/docs/meta/annotations.md

 ### Limits

-- Each object (User, Post, Channel, Message) is allowed at most 8192 bytes worth of annotations (in total, when serialized as JSON).
+- Each object (User, Post, Channel, Message, File) is allowed at most 8192 bytes worth of annotations (in total, when serialized as JSON).
 - Post and Message annotations are immutable and can only be added at creation time.
 - A Post or Message can have multiple annotations of the same "type".
 - User and Channel annotations are mutable and can be updated at any time.